 Advanced principles of Solar Photo Voltaic (PV), including site surveys, SolarPV component size, analysis and creation of a customized system.
-Completion prepares students to take the second NABCEP PV Level Examination.
 Prerequisite: ELC201 and (MAT092 or MAT111 with a grade of "C" or higher or placement into MAT121).

 ELC220 Active Circuits